I am OMI

 Ocean View

 The Ocean View district has always been intrinsically tied to transportation.
-Started as a community built around a railway station, the Ocean View grew from a valley of dairy and vegetable farms to a vital urban neighborhood.
+Started as a community built with homestead associations around a railway station, the Ocean View grew from a valley of dairy and vegetable farms to a vital urban neighborhood.

 Alemany Boulevard, the Interstate 280 freeway, and BART (Bay Area Rapid Transit) took the place of the old steam locomotives, as the Ocean View continues to host the paths from San Francisco to the Peninsula.

 A lack of vital services in the area is an ongoing concern.
-A few landmark businesses, such as Reno's Barber Shop (opened 1960) and Furlough's Tonsorial Parlor (1955) continue on.
-The new Ocean View library was a major triumph for the often neglected neighborhood, and community groups have had marked success fighting drug dealing and crime over the past ten years.
+A few landmark businesses, such as Reno's Barber Shop (opened 1960) and Furlough's Tonsorial Parlor (1955) have closed or stuggled on.
+The new Ocean View library was a major triumph for the often neglected neighborhood, and community groups have had success fighting the drug dealing and crime that marked the area in the early 1990s.
 Ocean View Recreation Center and Park plays host to soccer games, children's programs, theatrical productions and all sorts of community events.

 Historical Photos of Ocean View